FRACerqueira/PromptPlus/docs/index.md

 - Treeview hierarchical structures with multi-select and colors
 - Switch Alternate screen
 - Execution pipeline with conditions
-- Table with multiple layouts
+- Table, TableSelect and TableMultSelct with multiple layouts

 **All controls** have the same organization (see in action: [**Controls Snapshot**](snapshot.md)):
 - input/filter (except Masked input) using **[GNU Readline](https://en.wikipedia.org/wiki/GNU_Readline) Emacs keyboard shortcuts**.